Saint-Tropez, but only during the low season

 We had plans to go to St-Tropez for a photo shoot for a little while.
 I think we put this destination on the list in June or July.
 But going there during the high season is just not a good idea.
 For anyone, but especially for photographer.
 Too much crowded and nearly impossible to have a clear view on anything interesting.
 Moving around gets harder and finding parking can be complicated.
 Worst, getting there can take many hours because of traffic jam.
 Anyways, St-Tropez was on our list but only for the low season, which means November and after.
-Same thing for Port Grimaud which is just a just a few kilometres away from St-Tropez.
+Same thing for Port Grimaud which is just a just a few kilometers away from Saint-Tropez.
 And why not do both on the same day?
 That was the idea.

 And after the rain